Pramod-Pasala/Loyola-GPA-Calculator/README.md

 This is a desktop GUI window developed using tkinter of Python.

-This url=http://202.53.11.226:8080/lastudentportal/online/report/onlineResultNew.jsp will show all our previous semester result.I used requests modules get method to get the html code .With the help of BeautifulSoup class of bs4 library I could view the html code in a structured way and reterive the required information from the data present in the html.
+This url=http://202.53.11.226:8080/lastudentportal/online/report/onlineResultNew.jsp (no more available) will show all our previous semester result.I used requests modules get method to get the html code .With the help of BeautifulSoup class of bs4 library I could view the html code in a structured way and reterive the required information from the data present in the html.

 Here are the snippets of the desktop GUI window: